Jodrell Bank Observatory: Visitor facilities, and events

 In October 2010, work on a new visitor centre started and the Jodrell Bank Discovery Centre opened on 11 April 2011.
 It includes an entrance building, the Planet Pavilion, a Space Pavilion for exhibitions and events, a glass-walled cafe with a view of the Lovell Telescope and an outdoor dining area, an education space, and landscaped gardens including the Galaxy Maze.
 A large orrery was installed in 2013.
 The facility also includes a history of Jodrell Bank exhibition, and a space dome showing various space themed shows.

 The visitor centre is open Tuesday to Sunday and Mondays during school and bank holidays and organises public outreach events, including public lectures, star parties, and "ask an astronomer" sessions.

 A path around the Lovell telescope is approximately 20 m from the telescope's outer railway, information boards explain how the telescope works and the research that is done with it.

-The 35 acre arboretum, created in 1972, houses the UK's national collections of crab apple Malus and mountain ash Sorbus species, and the Heather Society's Calluna collection.
+The 35 acre arboretum, created in 1972, houses the UK's national collections of crab apple Malus and rowan Sorbus species, and the Heather Society's Calluna collection.
 The arboretum also has a small scale model of the Solar System, the scale is approximately 1:5,000,000,000.
 At Jodrell Bank, as part of the SpacedOut project, is the Sun in a 1:15,000,000 scale model of the Solar System covering Britain.

 On 7 July 2010, it was announced that the observatory was being considered for the 2011 United Kingdom Tentative List for World Heritage Site status.
 It was announced on 22 March 2011 that it was on the UK government's shortlist.
 In January 2018, it became the UK's candidate for World Heritage status.